 The historic core of Combe village is characterised by a mix of small workers' cottages, former farmhouses and a few larger properties.
 A number are Grade II Listed buildings.
 All have been modified to some extent in subsequent centuries, but retain their distinctive characteristics.
-Good examples of architectural styles and use of material are:

-Workers' cottages/vernacular architecture
+Good examples of architectural styles and use of material are: Workers' cottages/vernacular architecture medieval origins, and Mosses and Rose Cottages (18th century) on Park Road.
+There are also four cottages at East End that date back to the 17th - 18th century.

-Fern Cottage, Rose Cottage and End Cottage

-are highlighted by Historic England as a group

-of dwellings that form an integral part of the

-historic centre of the village and strongly

-define Combe's vernacular tradition.
-This row

-of small, 18th century, workers' cottages lies

-in Church Walk, the narrow lane previously

-known as the Passage or Tchure.
+Fern Cottage, Rose Cottage and End Cottage are highlighted in their Historic England List entries as a group of dwellings that form an integral part of the historic centre of the village and strongly define Combe's vernacular tradition.
+This row of small, 18th century, workers' cottages lies in Church Walk, the narrow lane previously known as the Passage or Tchure.

 Other Grade II Listed cottages are scattered throughout the village.
-Notable examples located beyond the Conservation Area include Whitton's (Park Road), an early 17th century thatched cottage, with possible medieval origins, and Mosses and Rose Cottages (18th century) on Park Road.
-There are also four cottages at East End that date back to the 17th - 18th century.
+Notable examples located beyond the Conservation Area include Whitton's (Park Road), an early 17th century thatched cottage, with possible